 The Bachelor of Science lets you design your own degree based on your strengths and emerging interests.
 From Chemistry to Palaeontology, Genetics to Geophysics... we support your scientific curiosity.

 Our degree is ranked best for Science in South Australia, and among the top 100 in the world*.

 What will you do?

-You’ll learn from world-class researchers who are experts in their field as you:
+- learn from world-class researchers who are experts in their field

-- engage with new ideas through discovery and active learning
+- engage with new ideas through discovery and experiential learning

-- develop deep discipline knowledge through a major
+- develop in-depth discipline knowledge through a major

 - build highly sought-after skills in communication, critical thinking and creative problem solving